ejhedman/drugbot/public/docs/faq.md

-# DrugBot FAQ - User Guide
+# Drugissimo FAQ - User Guide

 ## Getting Started

-### Q: What is DrugBot?
+### Q: What is Drugissimo?
-**A:** DrugBot is a comprehensive pharmaceutical database management system designed for pharmaceutical professionals.
+**A:** Drugissimo is a comprehensive pharmaceutical database management system designed for pharmaceutical professionals.
 It helps you track and manage generic drugs, manufactured drugs, administration routes, regulatory approvals, and drug aliases in a single, organized platform.

-### Q: How do I access DrugBot?
+### Q: How do I access Drugissimo?
 **A:**
-1. Open your web browser and navigate to the DrugBot application URL
+1. Open your web browser and navigate to the Drugissimo application URL
 2. You'll see a welcome screen with an overview of the application
 3. Click the "Login" button in the header
 4. Enter any valid email address (the system simulates authentication for demo purposes)
 5. Click "Sign In" to access the application

 ### Q: What browsers are supported?
-**A:** DrugBot works best with modern browsers including:
+**A:** Drugissimo works best with modern browsers including:
 - Chrome (recommended)
 - Firefox
 - Safari
 - Edge
 - Mobile browsers (iOS Safari, Chrome Mobile)

-### Q: Is DrugBot mobile-friendly?
+### Q: Is Drugissimo mobile-friendly?
 **A:** Yes!
-DrugBot is fully responsive and works on mobile devices, tablets, and desktop computers.
+Drugissimo is fully responsive and works on mobile devices, tablets, and desktop computers.
 The interface automatically adapts to your screen size.

 ## Authentication & Access

-### Q: How do I log in to DrugBot?
+### Q: How do I log in to Drugissimo?
 **A:**
 1. Click the "Login" button in the header
 2. Enter any valid email address (e.g., `yourname@company.com`)
 3. Click "Sign In"
 4. You'll be automatically logged in and redirected to the main application

-### Q: Why does DrugBot accept any email address?
+### Q: Why does Drugissimo accept any email address?
-**A:** DrugBot currently uses a simulated authentication system for demonstration purposes.
+**A:** Drugissimo currently uses a simulated authentication system for demonstration purposes.
 In a production environment, this would be replaced with proper authentication using Supabase Auth or similar services.

 ### Q: How do I log out?
 **A:**